OathPros/COMP3/source/index.rst

 Contribute
 ----------

-The `HIG project <https://gitlab.gnome.org/Teams/Design/hig-www>`_ on GNOME's Gitlab instance can be used to report issues and propose changes.
+The `HIG project <https://gitlab.gnome.org/Teams/Design/hig-www>`_ on GNOME's GitLab instance can be used to report issues and propose changes.

 .. toctree::
    :maxdepth: 1